A Pride of Satellites in the Constellation Leo? Discovery of the Leo VI Milky Way Satellite Galaxy with DELVE Early Data Release 3: Summary

-Leo VI is the \MEASUREMENT{fourteenth} \CYTtwo{ultra-faint MW satellite found in DELVE data (\citealt{Mau:2020, Cerny:2021,Cerny:2021b,Cerny:2023c,Cerny:2023,Cerny:2023b}; Cerny et al., in prep).} However, unlike the other DELVE satellites, it was found in the preliminary data from the DELVE EDR3 catalog, which features deeper and more accurate photometric measurements than previous DELVE releases \citep{Drlica-Wagner:2022}.
-Therefore, it is expected that a more comprehensive dwarf galaxy search of \CYTone{ the upcoming full DELVE Data Release 3 catalogue} will yield many more new MW satellite discoveries. \cite{Manwadkar:2022} forecasted that the final DELVE-WIDE survey is expected to find $64_{-13}^{+17}$ MW satellites with $M_V < 0 $ and $r_{1/2} >$ 10 pc \CYTone{ at $\delta_{J2000}<0$ deg,\footnote{\CYTone{DELVE DR3 extends the DELVE-WIDE survey to $\delta_{J2000}<~30$ deg.} } while only \MEASUREMENT{35 systems} have been discovered in this region so far.} Furthermore, it is expected that the upcoming Vera C. Rubin Observatory's Legacy Survey of Space and Time \citep{Ivezic:2019} will discover hundreds of UFDs in the local volume \citep{Hargis:2014, Mutlu-Pakdil:2021, Manwadkar:2022}.
+Leo VI is the \MEASUREMENT{fourteenth} \CYTtwo{ultra-faint MW satellite found in DELVE data (\citealt{Mau:2020, Cerny:2021,Cerny:2021b,Cerny:2023c,Cerny:2023,Cerny:2023b, Cerny:2024}).} However, unlike the other DELVE satellites, it was found in the preliminary data from the DELVE EDR3 catalog, which features deeper and more accurate photometric measurements than previous DELVE releases \citep{Drlica-Wagner:2022}.
+Therefore, it is expected that a more comprehensive dwarf galaxy search of the upcoming full DELVE Data Release 3 catalog will yield many more new MW satellite discoveries. \cite{Manwadkar:2022} forecasted that the final DELVE-WIDE survey is expected to find $64_{-13}^{+17}$ MW satellites with $M_V < 0 $ and $R_{1/2} >$ 10 pc at $\delta_{J2000}<0$ deg,\footnote{\CYTthree{The DELVE-WIDE survey has subsequently expanded coverage to $\delta_{J2000} \lesssim 30$ deg.}} while only \MEASUREMENT{35 systems} have been discovered in this region so far.
+Furthermore, it is expected that the upcoming Vera C. Rubin Observatory's Legacy Survey of Space and Time \citep{Ivezic:2019} will discover hundreds of UFDs in the local volume \citep{Hargis:2014, Mutlu-Pakdil:2021, Manwadkar:2022}.
 Space-based telescopes such as Roman \citep{Spergel:2015} and Euclid \citep{Euclid:2022} are also expected to have the potential of finding more ultra-faint dwarf galaxies \citep{Nadler:2024}.
 This growing population of known UFDs in the Local Group will allow us to probe the matter power spectrum to even smaller scales and provide insight into the process of galaxy formation for the smallest galaxies.

 \Needspace{5\baselineskip}